yaydede/yaydede/_pages/toolbox.md

 author_profile: true
 ---

-The book is still very much a work in progress ...
-So what you see here is a draft version without a proper copyediting
+The book is still very much a work in progress without a final copyediting.
+There are some "TBC" chapters, which will be readt before January 2023...

 <a href="url"><img src="https://github.com/yaydede/yaydede.github.io/blob/d4bfc2591eb1e19ab91ac7b93faf6acf2dbb2f2b/images/cover3.png" align="center" height="400" width="280" ></a>